 Marko shot an impatient glance in his direction, “they have to come down somewhere.
 All we have to do is figure out where his hiding place is.”

-“That’s easier said than done,” said the director discouragingly.
+“That’s easier said than done,” said the Director of Defense discouragingly.

 “Yes, but it’s not impossible.
 Come on man.
-Haven’t you had to rescue kidnap victims before?”
+Haven’t you had to rescue a kidnap victim before?”

 “Then we start from square one.
 Where is Timothy?
 He was in cahoots with the man.
 Surely he has something useful to contribute.”